 From time to time, the Company makes charitable contributions to the University of California, San Francisco Foundation (the "UCSF Foundation"), which are directed to support research performed in the laboratories of two of the Company's scientific founders.
-The Company made charitable contributions to the UCSF Foundation in the amount of nil and \$0.7 million during the three and six months ended June 30, 2020, respectively.
-The Company made charitable contributions to the UCSF Foundation in the amount of \$0.4 million and \$0.4 million during the three and six months ended June 30, 2019, respectively.
+The Company made no charitable contributions to the UCSF Foundation during the three months ended September 30, 2020 and 2019.
+The Company made charitable contributions to the UCSF Foundation in the amount of \$0.7 million and \$0.4 million during the nine months ended September 30, 2020 and 2019, respectively.

 In October 2019, the Company entered into the Novartis Agreement with Novartis covering the development and commercialization of Pliant's preclinical product candidate, PLN-1474 and up to three additional targets.
 Upon execution of the Agreement, Pliant also entered into a financing side letter with Novartis, whereby Novartis committed to provide up to \$30.0 million in equity financing of which \$20.0 million was provided for preferred shares as a part of a Series C equity offering and the remaining \$10.0 million was completed in a private placement for common shares upon the Company's IPO.
-As of June 30, 2020 and December 31, 2019, Novartis owns approximately 6.1% and 7.4 % of our outstanding shares of common stock on a fully diluted basis.
+As of September 30, 2020 and December 31, 2019, Novartis owned approximately 6.1% and 7.4 %, respectively, of our outstanding shares of common stock on a fully diluted basis.
 See Notes 6 and Note 9 for additional information.